yeager620/savant-ai/README.md

 *Only works on MacOS as of now*

 ## **TODO:**
-- ✅? ~~Determine behaviour and implement data pipeline from audio transcripts to smart database~~
+- ✅ ~~Determine behaviour and implement data pipeline from audio transcripts to smart database~~
-- Implement MCP server for chatbot to interact with smart database (foundation completed)
+- ✅ ~~Implement MCP server for chatbot to interact with smart database~~
 - Figure out how to replicate app functionality on non MacOS systems, i.e. Windows & Linux
 - Figure out how to containerize application and distribute; i.e. automate release cycle
 - Implement more flexible / robust chatbot API solution; allow for use on machines that can t run Ollama models locally; allow for use of different models